Human-Aware Vision-and-Language Navigation: Bridging Simulation to Reality with Dynamic Human Interactions: Human-Aware Vision-and-Language Navigation

 The \textit{Human-Aware 3D (HA3D) Simulator} generates dynamic environments by integrating natural human activities from the custom-collected \textit{Human Activity and Pose Simulation (HAPS) dataset} with the photorealistic environments of the Matterport3D dataset \cite{chang2017matterport3d}~(see Fig.~\ref{fig:sim_framework} and Fig.~\ref{fig:sim_interfaces}).

 \textbf{HAPS Dataset.}~HAPS addresses the limitations of existing human motion datasets by identifying 29 distinct indoor regions across 90 architectural scenes and generating 145 human activity descriptions.
 These descriptions, validated through human surveys and quality control using GPT-4 \cite{brown2020language}, encompass realistic actions such as walking, sitting, and using a laptop.
 The Motion Diffusion Model (MDM) \cite{guy2022mdm} converts these descriptions into 435 detailed 3D human motion models $\mathbf{H}$ using the SMPL model, with each description transformed into three distinct 120-frame motion sequences\footnote{$\mathbf{H}\in \mathbb{R}^{435 \times 120 \times(10+72+6890 \times 3)}$, representing 435 models, 120 frames each, with shape, pose, and mesh vertex parameters.
 See \textit{Realistic Human Rendering} for more details.}.
-The dataset also includes annotations of human-object interactions and the relationship between human activities and architectural layouts.~Further details on the dataset are provided in~\cref{app:human_motion_dataset}.
+The dataset also includes annotations of human-object interactions and the relationship between human activities and architectural layouts.
+After manual selection, approximately 422 models were retained.~Further details on the dataset are provided in~\cref{app:human_motion_dataset}.

 \textbf{Human Activity Annotation.} An interactive annotation tool accurately locates humans in different building regions (see Fig.~\ref{fig:sim_interfaces}).
 Users explore buildings, select viewpoints $\mathbf{p}_i = (x_i, y_i, z_i)$, set initial human positions, and choose 3D human motion models $\mathbf{H}_i$ based on the environment of $\mathbf{p}_i$.
 To follow real-world scenarios, multiple initial human viewpoints $\mathbf{P}_{\text{random}} = \{\mathbf{p}_1, \mathbf{p}_2, \ldots, \mathbf{p}_k\}$ are randomly selected from a subset of all viewpoints in the building.
+The number of people in each building is estimated by dividing the building area by the average area per capita in the U.S. (2021, 67$m^2$) \cite{Maithel2022developing} and rounding up.
 In the Matterport3D dataset, these viewpoints are manually annotated to facilitate the transfer from other VLN tasks to HA-VLN.
 This setup ensures agents can navigate environments with dynamic human activities updated at 16 FPS, allowing real-time perception and response.
 Detailed statistics of activity annotation are in~\cref{app:human-activity-annotation}.